 Beginning in April 2022, several social media accounts and fake "reviews" were created to push a website for a purported product named Tiger Woods CBD Gummies.
 The sales pitches on these pages led to Smilz CBD Gummies and Eagle Hemp CBD Gummies, for example.
 Some of these products have been associated with several other scams that featured unauthorized and fake CBD endorsements from former talk show host Dr. Mehmet Oz, the cast of "Shark Tank," actor Keanu Reeves, and "Jeopardy" host Mayim Bialik, to name a few.

-Regarding Woods, the truth was that the PGA golfer never endorsed any CBD gummies products.
+Regarding Woods, the truth was that the PGA golfer never endorsed any CBD gummies products on any websites.
 It was all a scam.